Key Points

 | Patient hoists | Mobile, overhead track, and bath hoists in healthcare settings |

-Regulation 9 of LOLER sets out the requirement for thorough examinations.
-The competent person carrying out the examination must have sufficient practical and theoretical knowledge, and relevant experience, to detect defects and assess their significance.
+Regulation 9 of LOLER sets out this requirement.
+The competent person must have sufficient practical and theoretical knowledge, and relevant experience, to detect defects and assess their significance against the equipment's safe working load.

 When must a thorough examination be carried out?